mdueholm/powerprice/README.md

 ## Acknowledgements
 - This project was inspired by my ever increasing electrical bill
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [not much yet](https://www.notmuchyet.com).
 - Many thanks to everybody who wants to hear about all my projects